With all this talk about which survival items should be part of one’s bug out bag (or BOB for short), people forget to talk about the backpack itself.

 If the company does require you to register it, make sure you do so before you test it out, or you could potentially lose your money over a cheaply-made bag.

 A bonus would be if it also has pockets on the inside.
 It’ll make it easier for you to organize the smaller stuff inside.

 When disaster strikes, lots of people are going to have backpacks.
 If you want to blend in, you can’t have a camo bug-out bag!
 I know it looks cool and makes you feel good about yourself but safety comes first.

 Choose a survival backpack that looks just like the ones used for camping in either black, navy or dark blue.
 Forget those tactical backpacks that look like they belong in a Bear Grylls film shot.

 This doesn’t apply to preppers that plan to tactically bug out should the SHTF.
 If your bug out plan requires you to remain unseen, a black or camo bag may be the best option for you.
 Look for one of my writer’s articles “Camouflage for Preppers” to learn about camouflaging, this way you can practice using camouflage if your plan includes it.

 Colors you should stick to stay under the radar:

 Colors to avoid: red, yellow, teal, bright green, and anything else that stands out.

-While you can’t expect to immerse your bug out bag backpack in water for half an hour and expect all your items remain dry, you do want a good level of protection against moisture.
+While you can’t expect to immerse your bug out bag backpack in water for half an hour and expect all your items to remain dry, you do want a good level of protection against moisture.
 The material need not be waterproof but should be at least water resistant.

 - You cross a river, you fall, your backpack is submerged for a few seconds…